TealJason/trepogeno/mykrobe_pre-processing_scripts/README.md

 This repo contains  scripts for creating a basic coordinate-file with lineages for mykrobes lineage calling.
-Mykrobe requires the output  from make_lineage_reference_file.py to make its probes.fa and lineage.json files via the `mykrobe variants make-probes` command.
+Mykrobe requires the output from create_full_reference_coordinate_file to make its probes.fa and lineage.json files via the `mykrobe variants make-probes` command.
-The outputs from this are then used in lineage calling with the `mykrobe predict` command.
+The outputs from the make-probes command are used for lineage calling with `mykrobe predict`.
-This script requires a vcf and the *.pinecone.bootstrap.table.csv from rPinecone which has clusters and lineags assignments to samples.
+These scripts require a vcf and the .pinecone.bootstrap.table.csv from rPinecone which has clusters and lineage cluster assignments against samples.
+Whith these the scripts can work out which snps define a lineage my checking which snps are present in all members of a lineage cluster while being absent from all other samples.

 # create_matrix_get_lineage_defining_snps.py.py:
 ## Function: